Arundhas1212/ai-healthcare-assistant/README.md

 1. **Select a Scenario**: Choose from the available healthcare scenarios in the sidebar
 2. **Read the Description**: Understand the patient situation and your role
+3. **Choose Input Method**: Select between text or voice input
+4. **Provide Your Response**:
-3. **Write Your Response**: Enter your communication response in the text area
+   - **Text Input**: Enter your communication response in the text area
+   - **Voice Input**: Click "Start Recording", speak your response, then click "Stop Recording"
-4. **Get Analysis**: Click "Analyze Response" to receive AI-powered feedback
+5. **Get Analysis**: Click "Analyze Response" to receive AI-powered feedback
-5. **Review Results**: See detailed scores and suggestions for improvement
+6. **Review Results**: See detailed scores and suggestions for improvement

+### Voice Input Instructions

+When using voice input:
+- Ensure your microphone is properly connected and configured
+- Speak clearly and at a normal pace
+- Click "Start Recording" to begin
+- Speak your response to the scenario
+- Click "Stop Recording" when finished
+- Wait for the transcription to complete
+- Review the transcribed text before analysis

 ## 📊 Analysis Metrics